Deploying a Large App

-This topic describes constraints and recommended settings for deploying applications above 750 MB.
+This topic describes constraints and recommended settings for deploying apps above 750 MB.

 To deploy large apps to PWS, ensure the following: